rust-lang/blog.rust-lang.org/posts/2022-06-24-rust-unconference.md

 Hello Rust community!

-We're excited to announce that the Rust project teams be hosting an unconference[^1] the day after RustConf.
+We're excited to announce that the Rust project teams will be hosting an unconference[^1] the day after RustConf.

 ![RustConf PostConf UnConf promo image](../../../images/2022-06-24-rust-unconference/Eventbrite_Unconf.jpg)